ChooseWhy Choose This Program?

 The Language House

 The Language House is staffed by native speakers, and aims at promoting the daily practice of foreign languages outside the classroom by organizing a variety of events throughout the semester, such as plays, a weekly language table, teas, colloquia, film series, and guest speakers.
 To further enrich students' awareness of the Spanish-speaking cultures, the Language House and the program sponsor an annual celebration of Hispanic Heritage Month.
 These events often take place throughout the campus.
-For information about the Language House, contact María Teresa Gomis-Quinto, coordinator of the Spanish programs in the Language House.
+Christopher Torres is the coordinator of the Spanish programs in the Language House.

 Futuro Latino Learning Center